UmarFarooqui/MethodNamePrediction/astminer/sample/README.md

 ![Image description](images/ast_path_highlighted.jpg)

-We are looking for the path-context having METHOD_NAME as the start token id and 2 as the end token id.
+We are looking for the path-context having METHOD_NAME as the start token id and x as the end token id.

 The path-context encoding is 9,30,2.